 Last but not least, the EBMA IPT results also confirm the resilience of the EDU learning model in times of COVID-19 and in light of the associated disruptions in face-to-face teaching.
 In addition, it thereby underlines the superiority of the EDU approach over digital frontal formats, which only digitize the standard lecture and assignment distribution, but do not map the interaction between students and independent work.

 EDU is a European Institution of Higher Education.
 EDU is operated by Digital Education Holdings Limited (DEH) based in Kalkara, Malta.
 As the first educational institution of its kind in Europe, EDU offers an interactive, digital study of human medicine.
-The National Commission for Further and Higher Education (superseded by the Malta Further and Higher Education Authority as of January 2021) of the Republic of Malta has granted accreditation for the Degree in Medicine.
 From the first trimester, students at EDU learn the scientific and practical foundations of human medicine in a digital campus and in practice at teaching hospitals.

 EDU supports the Digital Education Action Plan of the European Commission and the United Nations in realizing the third and fourth goal for sustainable development (“Good Health and Well- Being”, “Education for All”).